JonathanRReed/JonathanRReed/README.md

 </p>

 ---

 ## Availability

-Not actively seeking collaborations due to ongoing studies, but open to fitting projects into my schedule.
+Not actively seeking collaborations due to ongoing studies, but open to fitting select projects into my schedule.

 ---